 1. Do not respond to emails requesting money or goods regarding the Coronavirus, in any way.
 If you receive an email from a company that you do business with you should always hover your mouse over the sender name and take note of the actual email address.
 This includes any links in the body of the email.
 Government entities will end in “.gov” as they will never be sent from a private “.com”, etc. Do not click on any links in the body of the email.
 Again, you can hover over the link to see the actual destination of the link.

-2. Do fall for the American Soldier oversees in need of money for a plane ticket or medical assistance, etc. Their needs are supplied by the American government.
+2. Do not fall for the American Soldier oversees in need of money for a plane ticket or medical assistance, etc. Their needs are supplied by the American government.

 3. Exercise great caution in ordering any products for protection from the Coronavirus.
 There are a lot of counterfeit products out there.
 Do your research.